Mira Nair: Personal life

+Nair and Mamdani in the crowd of their son Zohran Mamdani's inauguration.

 In 1977, Nair met her first husband, photographer Mitch Epstein, when taking photography classes at Harvard University.
-He was her lecturer, and they married in 1981 in India, in a traditional Punjabi wedding, despite Epstein being "a Jewish boy from Holyoke, Massachusetts".
+He was her lecturer, and they married in 1981 in India, in a traditional Punjabi wedding, despite Epstein being "a Jewish boy from Holyoke, Massachusetts."
 They were together for 12 years, of which they were married for 8.
 They divorced around 1989.

 On 29 March 1989, Nair met her second husband, Indo-Ugandan political scientist Mahmood Mamdani, in Nairobi, Kenya, while doing research for the film Mississippi Masala.
 She had read his book From Citizen to Refugee, about the expulsion of Asians.
 Nair moved in with Mamdani on campus at Makerere University, where he was teaching.
 They married in 1991, and their son, Zohran Mamdani, was born in Kampala, Uganda, in the same year.
-In 1996 the family moved to Cape Town, South Africa, for Mahmood to take up an appointment as head of the African studies program at the University of Cape Town, where they lived for around three years.
+In 1996, the family moved to Cape Town, South Africa, for Mahmood to take up an appointment as head of the African studies program at the University of Cape Town, where they lived for around three years.

 In 2020, her son, Zohran Mamdani, won a seat representing Astoria, Queens, in the New York State Assembly.
-He became the mayor-elect of New York City on 5 November 2025.
+He became the Mayor of New York City on 1 January 2026.

-She has two older brothers, Vikram and Gautam.

-Nair has been an enthusiastic yoga practitioner for decades; when making a film, she has the cast and crew start the day with a yoga session.
+Nair has been an enthusiastic yoga practitioner.
+While making a film, she has the cast and crew start the day with a yoga session.

+In 2026, her mother died at 94.

 Political views

-In July 2013, Nair declined an invitation to the Haifa International Film Festival as a "guest of honor" to protest Israel's policies toward Palestine.
+In July 2013, Nair declined an invitation to the Haifa International Film Festival as a "guest of honor" to protest Israel's policies in Palestine.
 In posts on Twitter, Nair wrote: "I will go to Israel when the walls come down.
-I will go to Israel when occupation is gone...I will go to Israel when the state does not privilege one religion over another.
+I will go to Israel when occupation is gone...
+I will go to Israel when the state does not privilege one religion over another.
 I will go to Israel when Apartheid is over.
 I stand w/ Palestine for the Academic and Cultural Boycott of Israel (PACBI) & the larger BDS Mov't."
 Nair was praised by PACBI, which said her decision to boycott Israel "helps to highlight the struggle against colonialism and apartheid."